 If you want to do it professionally, purchasing a polarization tester is another way to learn how to recognize polarized lenses.
 This device has a special hidden pattern that only lights up when viewed through a polarized lens (with filter) or a working filter.

-High-quality and professional lenses are designed to solve common problems such as chromatic aberration, softening, and more thanks to their superior glass optics design and external coating.
+High-quality and professional lenses are designed with superior glass optics and external coatings to address common issues like chromatic aberration, softening, and more.
 An example of this is the SIRUI AURORA Series.
-It offers professional optics in the industry that can compete with top lenses but at an affordable price.
+It offers professional optics that can compete with top lenses in the industry but at an affordable price.